Movement-DAO/move-docs/docs/dao/legal/definitions.md

 **"Web3"** is an idea for a new iteration of the World Wide Web which incorporates concepts such as decentralization, blockchain technologies, and token-based economics.

 **"Web3 tools":** The key characteristics of Web3 tools may include personal assistance learning, artificial intelligence, multimedia information, interoperability, and semantic nature.
-Tools used for the governance, tokenization, membership, voting and operation of a DAO.
+Tools used for the governance, tokenization, Membership, voting and operation of a DAO.

 **"Yield farming"** is the practice of staking or lending crypto assets in order to generate returns or rewards in the form of additional cryptocurrency.
 This application of decentralized finance (DeFi) has skyrocketed in popularity recently thanks to innovations like liquidity mining.
 In short, yield farming protocols incentivize liquidity providers (LP) to stake or lock up their crypto assets in a smart contract-based liquidity pool.
 These incentives can be a percentage of transaction fees, interest from lenders, or a governance token (see liquidity mining).
 These returns are expressed as an annual percentage yield (APY).
 As more investors add funds to the related liquidity pool, the value of the issued returns decrease accordingly.